gamemaker1/registry-cli/readme.md

 client_id=...&username=...&password=...&grant_type=password
 ```

-So to create authenticate as the `Teacher` entity we just created, we would make
+So to authenticate as the `Teacher` entity we just created, we would make the
-the following API call:
+following API call:

 ```http
 POST /auth/realms/sunbird-rc/protocol/openid-connect/token HTTP/1.1